 The mechanism provided by the LS for copying active data from volumes that contain largely obsolete data to volumes that contain mostly active data.
+Volume merging is not appropriate for a fast-mount cache.

 volume serial number

 A label that uniquely identifies a specific volume.